Pakistans Ehsaas Emergency Cash Programme Averted An Economic Catastrophe: Report - UrduPoint

 Pakistan's Ehsaas Emergency Cash Programme Averted An Economic Catastrophe: Report

-A new report released on Saturday revealed that Pakistan's innovative emergency cash programme helped avert an economic catastrophe during the COVID-19 pandemic
+A new report released on Monday found that Pakistan's innovative emergency cash programme helped avert an economic catastrophe during the COVID-19 pandemic

+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Mar, 2021 ) :A new report released on Monday found that Pakistan's innovative emergency cash programme helped avert an economic catastrophe during the COVID-19 pandemic.

 "I hope lessons learned from Pakistan's experience can help other countries protect people during an emergency", she further added.